How to get a cat to use a litter box

 How to train a kitten to use a litter box

-In most cases, training a kitten to use a litter box simply involves introducing them to the box and ensuring that it is readily available.
+In most cases, litter training a kitten simply involves introducing them to the box and ensuring that it is readily available.
 Your kitten’s litter box is designed to be an appealing spot for elimination, with soft, sandy litter that your kitten can scratch in and use for elimination.

 When you bring home your new kitten, place them in their litter box immediately.
 This gives your kitten the opportunity to become familiar with the appearance, smell, and location of their litter box.

 Keep your kitten within close proximity of the litter box, at least for their first few days in your home.
 Consider confining your new kitten to a small room with their litter box when unattended.
-Keeping your kitten close to their litter box, instead of giving them free reign of the house, can maximize your chances of success.
+Keeping your kitten close to their litter box, instead of giving them free rein of the house, can maximize your chances of success.
+It also reduces mess while you find out the best way to keep cat litter off the floor.

 (Image credit: Getty Images)